walterbender/Syllabi/edtech.md

 Throughout the both phases of the course, students will be working on an educational-technology project of their own choosing.
-The project will incorporate an effective learning model or activity with stated objectives.
+The project will incorporate a learning model or activity with stated objectives.
 The intent is to offer students the opportunity to pursue something personally meaningful.

-During the *liquid* phase, weeks 1 through 6, there will be two weekly
+During the *liquid* phase, Weeks 1 through 6, there will be two weekly
 meetings: (1) a discussion and experiment; and (2) a recitation for in-depth review of the material.
 Each week, different tools from the Constructionist toolkit will be presented and a discussion will ensue.

-During the *solid* phase, weeks 8 through 15, there will be twice-weekly meetings with the design faculty to move through a design pipeline, taking the ideas developed in the *liquid* phase into a design recommendation for production.
+During the *solid* phase, Weeks 8 through 15, there will be twice-weekly meetings with the design faculty to move through a design pipeline, taking the ideas developed in the *liquid* phase into a design recommendation for production.